akaris-redhat/blog/cgroups.md

 ### Resources ###
 [https://en.wikipedia.org/wiki/Cgroups](https://en.wikipedia.org/wiki/Cgroups)

 [https://lwn.net/Articles/679786/](https://lwn.net/Articles/679786/)

 ### cgroups versions ###

+cgroup comes in 2 versions. cgroupsv2 are to replace cgroupsv1 eventually.

 [https://lwn.net/Articles/679786/](https://lwn.net/Articles/679786/)
 > The cgroup subsystem and associated controllers handle management and accounting of various system resources like CPU, memory, I/O, and more.
 Together with the Linux namespace subsystem, which is a bit older (having started around 2002) and is considered a bit more mature (apart, perhaps, from user namespaces, which still raise discussions), these subsystems form the basis of Linux containers.
 Currently, most projects involving Linux containers, like Docker, LXC, OpenVZ, Kubernetes, and others, are based on both of them.
 The development of the Linux cgroup subsystem started in 2006 at Google, led primarily by Rohit Seth and Paul Menage.
 Initially the project was called "Process Containers", but later on the name was changed to "Control Groups", to avoid confusion with Linux containers, and nowadays everybody calls them "cgroups" for short.
 There are currently 12 cgroup controllers in cgroups v1; all—except one—have existed for several years.
 The new addition is the PIDs controller, developed by Aditya Kali and merged in kernel 4.3.
 It allows restricting the number of processes created inside a control group, and it can be used as an anti-fork-bomb solution.
 The PID space in Linux consists of, at a maximum, about four million PIDs (PID_MAX_LIMIT).
 Given today's RAM capacities, this limit could easily and quite quickly be exhausted by a fork bomb from within a single container.
 The PIDs controller is supported by both cgroups v1 and cgroups v2.
 Over the years, there was a lot of criticism about the implementation of cgroups, which seems to present a number of inconsistencies and a lot of chaos.
 For example, when creating subgroups (cgroups within cgroups), several cgroup controllers propagate parameters to their immediate subgroups, while other controllers do not.
 Or, for a different example, some controllers use interface files (such as the cpuset controller's clone_children) that appear in all controllers even though they only affect one.